gamesbook/protograf/docs/source/commands.rst

 -  :ref:`D6 <d6-object>` * - create top-down view of a six-sided die
 -  :ref:`Deck <the-deck-command>`  - details for a deck, containing one or more :ref:`cards <the-card-command>`
+-  :ref:`Default <the-default-command>` - set the properties that can be used by any shape
 -  :ref:`Dot <dot-command>` * - a geometric shape that can be drawn on a page
 -  :ref:`DotGrid <dotgrid-command>` - a set, or group, of dots that can be drawn on a page
 -  :ref:`Ellipse <ellipse-command>` * - a geometric shape that can be drawn on a page